POSTS TAGGED: Samsung Wave

 Upon flashing new firmware to their Bada-running Samsung devices, some users were disappointed to find that their cameras would no longer work at all.
 Luckily, however, user bangalorerohan has found a method that seems to fix this problem completely.

 Using an application called sTunes to re-flash the original drivers for the Samsung Wave’s camera, it appears that it is possible to regain full use of the feature.
 Users have reported that it may work with both the Wave I and II although it’s important to remember that the files are flashed at the owner’s risk.

-Posted June 25, 2011 By: egzthunder1
+Posted June 25, 2011 at 06:00 am by egzthunder1

 Porting is the ultimate frontier in the development world.
 This involves getting device A to run something designed to work on device B and make it work just like in device A. This is not to be confused with emulation, which involves running code designed for some device inside a program that resembles the running environment for said code.
 Our devs have gotten miracles done when it comes to porting, starting with the initial ports of Windows Mobile 2005 on devices not designed to run it.
 Later on, Android porting became of interest to many and as a result, you can find Android ports for several devices on XDA.
 This is happening once again for owners of the infamous Bada-wielding Samsung Wave.
 For several months, th. . .
 READ ON »